 Busted: The worst myths about strength training

-While more women are reaching for weights nowadays, there are still some serious misconceptions about strength training holding others back.
+While more folks are reaching for weights, there are still some serious misconceptions about strength training holding others back.
 So we’re bearing the load and debunking three myths that might be stopping you from lifting yourself up to your fitness potential.

-1. “If you lift weights too often, you WILL get bulky.”
+1. “If you lift weights you WILL get bulky.”

-3. “If you want to burn calories, cardio is the only way to go.”
+3. “If you want to get toned, cardio is the only way to go.”

+So if you’re skipping your strength sessions, you’re missing out on a key part of the puzzle.
 The more lean muscle we develop through strength training, the harder our metabolism needs to work to keep it, resulting in a higher calorie burn during and after your workout.
-The heavier the weight lifted, the more calories burned afterward.

 Start your Centr journey with a 7-day free trial

 Get Chris Hemsworth's team of the world's best trainers, chefs and well-being experts in your corner.